ombori/grid-docs/grid-pim/field-definitions.md

 ### ConsumerStorageInstruction
-ConsumerStorageInstruction is *not* a required property which contains an Array of Objects, one is required, which each has the following properties.
+ConsumerStorageInstruction is *not* a required property that contains an Array of Objects, one is required, which each has the following properties.

 | Field                      | Description                                              | Required | Example                                              |
 | -------------------------- | -------------------------------------------------------- | -------- | ---------------------------------------------------- |